-MOTZO'EI YOM TOV
+MOTZOEI YOM TOV

-The Rebbe repeatedly discussed 190 the announcement that was made in Lubavitch of old at the conclusion of Simchas Torah, From this moment, our mode of divine service switches track.
-We now enter a state of v'Yaakov halach ledarko ("Yaakov went on his way"191).
-There are multiple levels of applying this message, as discussed in many sichos.
+The Rebbe repeatedly discussed131 the announcement that was made in Lubavitch of old at the conclusion of Simchas Torah.
+From this moment, our mode of Divine service switches track.
+We now enter a state of v'Yaakov halach ledarko ("Yaakov went on his way").132 There are multiple levels of applying this message, as discussed in many sichos.
 At the conclusion of Shabbos Bereishis, this announcement is repeated.

-During Maariv, the phrase mashiv haru'ach umorid hageshem is inserted.
-(The switch to mashiv haru'ach was introduced during Musaf on Shemini Atzeres.)
+During Maariv, the phrase mashiv haruach umorid hageshem is inserted.
+(The switch to mashiv haruach was introduced during Musaf on Shemini Atzeres.)
 Ata chonantanu is also included.
 (Ve'sein tal u'matar is not recited until the 5th of December.
-This year, the change will be introduced on motzo'ei Shabbos, the eve of the first of Teves.)
+This year, the change will be introduced on Sunday night, the eve of the eleventh of Kislev.)